 1. Have Clear Goals

-One way to help ensure a successful ERP project is to clearly set goals as early in the process as possible.
+One way to help ensure a successful project is to clearly set goals as early in the process as possible.
 Going into the venture, your team may only have a vague idea of the areas of the organization, or processes, that need improvement.
-As they begin their assessment, it should become clear exactly what is needed from the ERP project to declare it a success once completed.
+As they begin their assessment, it should become clear exactly what is needed from the project to declare it a success once completed.
 Write down those goals and keep them posted so that you and your implementation team know when you have achieved them and can develop ERP implementation strategies with those goals in mind.

 2. Get Everyone on Board

 Nothing can run an ERP implementation off the rails like not having every member of the team on board with the project.
 This may not need to happen as the first step — perhaps you will need to show some people the expected capability from the update before they are ready to sign off.
-But if you are well into the process and key staff members are still against the change, you could be setting your project up for disaster.
+But if you are well into the ERP implementation process and key staff members are still against the change, you could be setting your project up for disaster.

 You might think you can stumble ahead without their support, but what if those who oversee areas vital to the implementation are against the project?
 Can you count on them to give you the time and staff needed to properly implement the new software?
 The best thing to do is find out the reasons they don’t want the change, and do everything you can to show them why the project is for their benefit as well as the benefit of the entire company.